Looking for the best things to do in Tarifa? Check out our full article for the best recommendations.

 Get past this and head for the Medina, with its old walls and gates beckoning you in.

 Here you will find cafes, squares, and souks selling everything you can possibly imagine.
 Show any interest and you will struggle to leave without making a purchase — the Berbers are known for their salesmanship!

 Head to the quieter Kasbah area of the Medina for lunch.
 Then enjoy a stroll through the cobbled streets, lined with whitewashed buildings and gorgeous old wooden doors.
 Stop at one of the many hubbly-bubbly cafes and enjoy the Moroccan ambiance and mint tea.

 Tangiers will stir emotion; it’s a love-it or hate-it sort of place!

 Where to Stay in Tarifa

-You can also check out our picks for the best hotels in Tarifa!
+If you want more recommendations, you can also read our full article on the best hotels in Tarifa!

 Planning a trip to Spain?
 Check out these articles!

 - Best Places to Visit in Spain That You Shouldn’t Miss